noahkrem/ENSC251-Project/README.md

 # ENSC251-Project
-The goal of this project was to create a kind of "database" which would store many students with different information.
+The goal of this project was to practice database manipulation, the database being a text file containing many students with different information.